 |

-History The Psychosocial Oncology Study group was set up at the 14th Annual MASCC Symposium in Boston in response to the huge interest from MASCC members in the psychosocial care aspects of cancer patients.
-The study group planned it's first working meeting at the 15th Annual Symposium in Berlin in 2003.
-Please view our 2011 Position statement and Guidelines ( word, 36KB) Antonella Surbone, Study Group Chair
+The Psychosocial Oncology Study group was established at the 14th Annual MASCC Symposium in Boston in response to the huge interest from MASCC members in the psychosocial care of cancer patients.
+The Study Group planned its first working meeting at the 15th Annual Symposium in Berlin in 2003.

 |